Paks Nuclear Power Plant: New nuclear units

-Cost and Funding
+Cost and funding

-According to the official website of Paks II NPP, the cost of the project is fixed at EUR 12.5 Billion.
-Russian state loan of up to EUR 10 Billion is to be provided to finance 80 percent of the project.
+According to the Paks II official website, the cost of the project is fixed at €12.5 billion.
+A Russian state loan of up to €10 billion is to be provided to finance 80% of the project.
 The sanctions placed on Russia in response to the 2022 Russian invasion of Ukraine have impeded the project.
-On 27 June 2025, the United States granted limited exemptions to a number of sanctioned Russian organisations to be able to finance civilian nuclear projects initiated before 21 November 2024, which Hungary claims to have alleviated some of these impediments.
+On 27 June 2025, the United States granted limited exemptions to a number of sanctioned Russian organisations to be able to finance civilian nuclear projects initiated before 21 November 2024, which Hungary stated alleviated some of these impediments.
+Paks II was still expected to be completed in 2032.

+In May 2026, the new government of Prime Minister Péter Magyar announced a review of the status, contracts and financing for the Paks II project.